shangruobing/GraphOutlierSynthesis/README.md

 **KNN is utilized to generate the OOD dataset, while GNN is used for embedding.
 The embedding results are filtered using an 'Energy' function, and finally classified by a classifier.**

-When the generated OOD data is sufficiently accurate, this data augmentation method can enhance the accuracy of the original method.
+When the generated OOD data is sufficiently accurate, this data augmentation method can improve the accuracy of the original method.
 At worst, it maintains the same level of accuracy.
 However, if errors are present in the OOD data, it can lead to misclassification, thereby decreasing the accuracy of the original method.

 To address this issue, a data quality assessment method can be introduced post-data generation.
 The energy function can be employed to filter the synthetic data.
-The screening criterion is based on the transformed energy function's value being above or below a certain threshold.
+The filtering criterion is based on the transformed energy function's value being above or below a certain threshold.
 Only data satisfying this condition are used for model training.

-If the generated OOD data is accurate enough, this data augmentation method can improve the accuracy of the original method, and in the worst case, it can also be equal.
-However, if there are errors in the OOD data, the model will be misclassified, which will reduce the accuracy of the original method.
-To solve this problem, a data quality judgment method can be added after the data generation, and the energy function can be used to filter the generated synthetic data.
-The screening condition is that the value of the transformed energy function is greater than or less than a certain threshold, and only the data satisfying the condition can be used for model training.

 ## Steps